 Student housing and HMOs

-Roughly 45,000 students attend the two universities.
-Demand concentrates in Portswood (L17 postcode area for SO17), Bevois Valley, Highfield, Bassett, Swaythling, and parts of Polygon.
-Southampton operates additional HMO licensing across these wards, covering HMOs with 3+ tenants from 2+ households.
-Mandatory licensing applies to larger HMOs (5+ tenants).
-Fees over the five-year licence period are deductible revenue expenses in the year paid.
-Full-time students are council-tax exempt during term; a single non-student tenant ends the full exemption and triggers a 25% single-occupant discount only.
+Roughly 45,000 students attend the two universities, and demand concentrates in Portswood (L17 postcode area for SO17), Bevois Valley, Highfield, Bassett, Swaythling, and parts of Polygon.
+Southampton operates additional HMO licensing across these wards, covering HMOs with 3+ tenants from 2+ households, and mandatory licensing applies to larger HMOs (5+ tenants).
+The fees over the five-year licence period are deductible revenue expenses in the year you pay them.
+Full-time students are council-tax exempt during term; the moment one non-student moves in you lose that full exemption and keep only a 25% single-occupant discount.

 Maritime and city centre rentals

 The Port of Southampton, ABP, NHS trusts, and growing professional services employment around Ocean Village and the cultural quarter (Mayflower Theatre area) drive demand for quality 1- and 2-bed flats and small family rentals.
 These tend to be higher-yielding but lower-volume.
-Tax considerations include the usual Section 24 maths plus, in some cases, corporate lets that take VAT-handled rents (most residential lets remain VAT-exempt regardless).
+The tax picture is the usual Section 24 maths plus, in some cases, corporate lets that take VAT-handled rents (most residential lets stay VAT-exempt regardless).

 Freeport Solent

 Freeport Solent designations (in effect since 2022) create SDLT, business rates, capital allowances, and Employer NIC reliefs for qualifying activities within the freeport tax sites near the port and around Solent.
 These reliefs apply to commercial property and trading activity, not ordinary residential BTL.
-Investors holding mixed-use property within or adjacent to the freeport tax sites may benefit and should get specialist advice on the eligibility tests.
+If you hold mixed-use property within or adjacent to the freeport tax sites you may qualify, and the eligibility tests are worth specialist advice before you rely on them.

 Suburban family rentals

-Eastleigh, Totton, Southampton suburbs (Shirley, Bitterne, Sholing), and surrounding villages cater to family rentals.
-Typical yields are modest (4.5% to 6% gross) but with lower management overhead and lower void risk.
-The Section 24 maths bites hard on these properties for any higher rate landlord with substantial mortgage.
+Eastleigh, Totton, the Southampton suburbs (Shirley, Bitterne, Sholing), and surrounding villages cater to family rentals.
+Typical yields are modest (4.5% to 6% gross) but come with lower management overhead and lower void risk.
+If you pay higher rate and carry a substantial mortgage, Section 24 bites hard on exactly this kind of property.

 When Southampton landlords need professional help